rflorenc/openshift-backup-infra/README.md

 ## Prerequisites

 Linux or Mac OS, Python3 and make.
 All the container images in this repository are public.
 In order to use this playbook in a disconnected environment they will have to be tagged and pushed to an internal registry.
 The ansible variables will need to be adapted accordingly.
-See `docker_images.list`.
+See `hack/docker_images.list`.

 ## Dependencies